osteele/labelingo/README.md

 ## Features

 - 🔍 Multiple OCR backends:
+  - EasyOCR (default) for enhanced Asian language support
   - Claude Vision for cloud-based analysis
   - Tesseract for local processing
-  - EasyOCR for enhanced Asian language support
   - PaddleOCR for state-of-the-art accuracy
 - 🌐 Translation to any language, within the limits of LLM translation (defaults to system language)